 …So pray that he’s open to God’s leading in his life and in those things concerning you.

-Pray that God is developing his character and his heart.
+3. Pray that God is developing your future husband’s character and his heart.

 So often we get caught up in externals.
 We get picky over how a man looks, the kind of job he has, the kind of clothes he wears, the car he drives.
 And as a result, we miss the true condition of his heart and character.
 A man with a good heart can easily buy new clothes if they’re outdated.
 Only God can change a man’s heart.

-…So identify what’s in your heart concerning a husband and keep praying!
+…So identify what’s in your heart concerning your future husband and keep praying!
 Keep praying and ask God to speak directly to you and give you a fresh understanding of dating to marriage – in His way and timing.

 Latest posts by Afi Pittman (see all)